 1.2 Background

-In May 2009 the GNSO Council asked ICANN Staff to compile a comprehensive set of requirements for WHOIS that included known deficiencies in the current service and “any possible requirements that may be needed to support various policy initiatives that have been suggested in the past”.
+In May 2009 the GNSO Council asked ICANN staff to compile a comprehensive set of requirements for WHOIS that included known deficiencies in the current service and “any possible requirements that may be needed to support various policy initiatives that have been suggested in the past”.

-ICANN Staff produced a report compiling an Inventory of WHOIS Service Requirements on 29 July 2010 and delivered the report to the GNSO Council.
+ICANN staff produced a report compiling an Inventory of WHOIS Service Requirements on 29 July 2010 and delivered the report to the GNSO Council.
 The report essentially distilled policy discussions and other activities, into technical requirements that would be necessary to correct deficiencies and implement various policy proposals.

-On 6 October 2011 that the GNSO convened a Working Group to draft, implement, and analyze the results of a survey measuring the level of support for various technical requirements as outlined in the final Inventory of WHOIS Service Requirements Report of 29 July 2010.
+On 6 October 2011 the GNSO convened a Working Group to draft, implement, and analyze the results of a survey measuring the level of support for various technical requirements as outlined in the final Inventory of WHOIS Service Requirements Report of 29 July 2010.

-After eight months of drafting effort, the WG produced a draft version of the technical requirements survey and opened a public comment forum to solicit feedback from the community.
+After eight months of drafting, the WG produced a draft version of the technical requirements survey and opened a public comment forum to solicit feedback from the community.
 All feedback was submitted through the draft survey itself as hosted by the open-source survey software of Lime Survey.
 After consideration of community input and the implementation of the Lime Survey software within the ICANN IT infrastructure, the survey was made available to the community on 13 September 2012.

+1.3 Survey Results Analysis

 The survey consisted of 15 sections around the 11 technical requirements defined in the inventory report, and it was made available to the community until 31 October 2012.

-1.3 Survey Results Analysis

-Survey Macro Stats (This report only considers the “Full Responses” in its analysis):
+Survey Macro-level Stats (This report only considers the “Full Responses” in its analysis):

 Total responses: 247